fcsonline/drill/README.md

 This is the list of all features supported by the current version of `drill`:

-- *Multi thread:* run your benchmarks setting as many concurrent threads as you want.
+- **Multi thread:* run your benchmarks setting as many concurrent threads as you want.
-- *Multi iterations:* specify the number of iterations you want to run the benchmark.
+- **Multi iterations:** specify the number of iterations you want to run the benchmark.
-- *Dynamic urls:* execute requests with dynamic interpolations in the url, like `/api/users/{{ item }}`
+- **Dynamic urls:** execute requests with dynamic interpolations in the url, like `/api/users/{{ item }}`
-- *Request dependencies:* create dependencies between requests with `assign` and url interpolations.
+- **Request dependencies:** create dependencies between requests with `assign` and url interpolations.
-- *Split files:* organize you benchmarks in multiple files and include them.
+- **Split files:** organize you benchmarks in multiple files and include them.
-- *CSV support:* read CSV files and build N requests fill dynamic interpolations with CSV data.
+- **CSV support:** read CSV files and build N requests fill dynamic interpolations with CSV data.
-- *GET & POST methods:* build request with different http methods like GET or POST. _More are coming_
+- **GET & POST methods:** build request with different http methods like GET or POST. _More are coming_
-- *Cookie support:* create benchmarks with sessions because cookies are propagates between requests.
+- **Cookie support:* create benchmarks with sessions because cookies are propagates between requests.
-- *Stats:* get nice statistics about all the requests.
+- **Stats:** get nice statistics about all the requests.
-- *Thresholds:* compare the current benchmark with a stored one and fail if a threshold is exceeded.
+- **Thresholds:** compare the current benchmark performance against a stored one session and fail if a threshold is exceeded.

 ## Test it